What are the Symptoms of Depression?

-Major Depression – Major depression is one of the most common and types of depression, and is known to last for several weeks and months.
+Major Depression – Major depression is one of the most common types of depression and is known to last for several weeks and months.
 It generally involves irritable or low mood and loss of pleasure and interest in the usual activities.
-It interferes with one’s daily functioning involving eating, sleeping, studying and working.
-Episodes of such depression may occur once, twice or several times during a lifetime.
+It interferes with one’s daily functioning involving eating, sleeping, studying, and working.
+Episodes of such depression may occur once, twice, or several times during a lifetime.

 Psychotic depression – Patients suffering from psychotic depression begin to see and hear imaginary things such as voices, sounds, and visuals, which do not exist.
 Patients are also known to develop false beliefs about themselves and the world.
 It must be mentioned that the illness is responsive to only physical treatment such as drugs.